Last updated: January 2026

 | Exit strategy | Property sale or refinance into a jumbo or DSCR loan |

-This structure ensures liquidity throughout the build while giving developers a clear path to payoff.
+This structureis designed to help manage liquidity throughout the build while giving developers a clear path to payoff.

 What lenders evaluate for luxury construction loans